KRay2024/Water-Tracker/README.md

 #### User management
 Users can log water intake records with date, amount consumed, and hydration goals.
 #### Dashboard
-Shows hydration progress the set amount, the amount drank, and the amount left.
+Shows hydration progress; the set amount, the amount drank, and the amount left.
 #### ADD and Edit Records
 Users can add new hydration records and edit existing ones.
 #### Visual